 I put in a small order for 3 Duochrome Pigment Eye Shadows in November: Damsel, Dragon Scales, and Wish Upon A Star.
-When I think of a duochrome shadow, I firmly believe the shadow will be metallic (the word chrome is in the description) and iridescent.
-I also assume that the product will shift colors if it is called a duochrome.
-Unfortunately I had major disappointment with my order.
+When I think of a duo chrome shadow, I firmly believe the shadow will be metallic (the word chrome is in the description) and iridescent.
+I also assume that the product will shift colors if it is called a duo chrome.
+Unfortunately, I had a major disappointment with my order.
 Damsel & Wish Upon a Star are more flat, matte, & powdery in appearance than the beautiful, metallic, color shifting pigments pictured on their website.
 Wish Upon a Star had the worst results.
 It is a powdery, flat, periwinkle blue rather than the light shimmery aqua blue with gold reflects I was expecting (based on their photo.)
-I can see glitter particles in the pigment but it applies flat & matte (and it stains.)
+I can see glitter particles in the pigment but it applies flat & matte (and its stains.)
 I attempted to contact Impulse Cosmetics via e-mail over a month ago, regarding only the one shadow (with pictures) but I have had NO response.
 I was polite and professional, simply asking if I received the wrong product…

 Swatches & Application:

 My swatches (I used a glitter primer)

 Damsel is described as a blushy pink with a gold duochrome.
 On me, it is more of a coppery nude tone, but I like it.
 I think it is lovely.
 It applies & removes easily and the color is dainty, ethereal, and beautiful.
 Damsel has the best duochrome effect.